Merve1277/Merve1277/README.md

   </a>
 </p>

 ---

-> Teşekkür ederim, profilime uğradığın için! 🌸 👀
+> 💬 Teşekkür ederim, profilime uğradığın için! 🌸
-## Hi there 👋
+> 👋 See you soon!

 <!--
 **Merve1277/Merve1277** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.